robonxt/robonxt-visual-branding-guidelines/README.md

 *   **Gestures:** Support standard touch gestures where appropriate (swipe to dismiss, pinch to zoom, etc.).

 ### 4.3.
 Breakpoint Philosophy
-*   **Prefer Content-Based:** Use JavaScript-based overflow detection over fixed breakpoints for truly responsive designs.
+*   **Content-Based First:** Prefer JavaScript-based overflow detection over fixed breakpoints for truly responsive designs that adapt to actual content needs.
+*   **Simple Implementation:** Content-based detection can be implemented simply—measure if content fits, switch modes if it doesn't.
 *   **When Fixed Breakpoints Are Needed:** Use logical breakpoints based on content needs, not device categories.
+*   **Avoid Device-Specific Breakpoints:** Don't use arbitrary breakpoints like 768px or 1024px that assume device sizes.
 *   **Mobile-First:** Design for mobile first, then progressively enhance for larger screens.

 ---